mr-robot-abhi/mr-robot-abhi/README.md

 ---

 # 💫 About Me:
-I am a passionate and experienced Programmer. <br>I am currently working as a Freelance Developer and Mentor. <br>I am working on the development of full-stack applications using React Native, React.js, Python, TypeScript, and JavaScript.<br>I am looking to collaborate with other freelance developers. <br>I am currently working on building web and cross-platform mobile applications for clients.<br>I am not a robot.
-It's just a name.
-Whats in a name anyway > <br><br>
+I am a passionate and experienced Programmer. <br>I am currently working as a Freelance Developer and Mentor. <br>I am working on developing full-stack applications using React Native, React.js, Python, TypeScript, and JavaScript.<br>I am looking to collaborate with other freelance developers. <br>I am currently working on building web and cross-platform mobile applications for clients.<br><br>

 ## 🌐 Socials: